 An analysis of CAEC outcomes to help you recognize their different aims, and use them in more effective ways to support instruction

-Suggested lesson routines for reading and social studies, complete courses for math and science and templates for writing.
+Suggested lesson routines for reading and social studies, complete courses for math and science, and templates for writing.

-Draw on their background knowledge related to the CAEC informational topics (and literary texts)
+Draw on their background knowledge related to the CAEC informational topics

 Read and interpret a variety of digital texts